crashhh1/crash_tackle/README.md

 Drag ```crash_tackle``` into resources folder and ensure in server.cfg with ```ensure crash_tackle```

-You can also config jobs to lock to if you please.
+You can also config jobs to lock the tackling function to if you please.